-In the international StarT, learning communities get support, recognition and awards for carrying out interdisciplinary, collaborative project-based learning.
+In the StarT-programme, we offer learning communities support, recognition and awards for carrying out interdisciplinary, collaborative project-based learning.
 We invite schools, kindergartens and other learning communities as well as other interested to join us in sharing the joy of collaborative learning!

-The international StarT competition has two categories:
+The international StarT-competition has two categories:

-- Projects by children and youngsters (3-18 y.o.)
+- Projects by children and youngsters (3-19 y.o.)

 - Best educational practices by educators (teachers, instructors, parents…)

 Even though the form of the international StarT is a competition, StarT is a lot more than that: it is a medium for bringing people from across the world together to share the joy of learning!
 StarT is exceptional as everyone learns together as a learning community by carrying out phenomenon-based and cross-curricular projects.
 Furthermore, in StarT different learning communities share their best educational practices.

 StarT is organized by the LUMA Centre Finland

-The owner and main implementer of StarT is LUMA Centre Finland.
-LUMA Centre Finland is a network of Finnish science and technology universities.
-StarT has been an important part of its yearly action plan since 2016.The StarT-programme is organized in collaboration with sponsors and other collaboration partners, such as corporations.
+The owner of StarT is LUMA Centre Finland, a network of Finnish 11 science and technology universities.
+StarT has been an important part of its yearly action plan since 2016.The StarT-programme is organized in collaboration with sponsors and other collaboration partners.